TheCharlatan/thecharlatan.github.io/_posts/2018-7-11-Remote-Lightning.md

     ssh -i /path/to/your/ssh_key.pem -f <USER>@<SERVER_IP> -L 8332:127.0.0.1:8332 -N

+If you authenticate to ssh with a password, you can leave out the `-i` option.
 There are two different ways at the moment to authenticate to bitcoind.
 One is the standard rpcuser/rpcpassword method.
 This however is about to be deprecated.
 It is recommend to use the new 'cookie' authentication.
 For this first generate a token, bitcoin provides a tool for this